 -

-Designed for specific garment areas
+Designed specifically for specific clothing areas

 -